-Although the Protocol's rules apply only to conflicts that occur after the Protocol's entry into force, States already affected by ERW when they become a party are accorded "the right to seek and receive assistance" from other States Parties to address their ERW problem.
-In parallel, States Parties in a position to do so are obliged to provide assistance to help ERW-affected States Parties reduce the threats posed by the weapons.
+Although the Protocol's rules apply only to future conflicts, States already affected by ERW when they become a party are accorded "the right to seek and receive assistance" from other States Parties to address their ERW problem.
+In parallel, States Parties, in a position to do so, are obliged to provide assistance to help ERW affected States Parties reduce the threats posed by the weapons.